yosbelms/cor/README.md

 Cor is a compact language that compiles to javascript.
 It is designed to build and maintain large client-side applications.

-> Note: Cor is still work in progress.
-Make sure to star the project if you are interested!

 ## Installation

 From NPM: